 known as \emph{Bridgeland--Chen flop functors} \cite{bridgeland, chen}.
 As these are not inverse to each other, a nontrivial autoequivalence of $\Db(\coh Y)$ can be obtained by considering their composition.
 More generally, we think of any autoequivalence of $\Db(\coh Y)$ which is obtained as the composition of flop functors as a derived symmetry arising from birational geometry. \\

-The Homological Minimal Model Program studies this geometry using techniques from noncommutative algebra \cite{HomMMP}.
-The key observation is that $Y$ (as above) is derived equivalent to an algebra of the form $\End_R(M)$ which is known as the maximal modification algebra (MMA) of $Y$.
-Sending $Y$ to $M$ induces a bijection between minimal models of $X$ and basic maximal rigid objects in $\ucmr$, the singularity category of $R$ \cite[4.10]{HomMMP}.
-Furthermore, mutation of maximal rigid objects induces derived equivalences of the MMAs which are functorially isomorphic to the flop functors.
+The Homological Minimal Model Programme studies this geometry using techniques from noncommutative algebra \cite{HomMMP}.
+The key observation is that $Y$ (as above) is derived equivalent to an algebra of the form $\End_R(M)$ which is known as the \emph{maximal modification algebra (MMA)} of $Y$.
+Sending $Y$ to $M$ induces a bijection between minimal models of $X$ and basic maximal rigid objects in the singularity category of $R$, written $\ucmr$, under which simple flops correspond to mutations at indecomposable summands \cite[4.10]{HomMMP}.
+Furthermore, mutation of maximal rigid objects induces derived equivalences of the MMAs which are isomorphic to the flop functors.
 Thus, questions about minimal models can be translated into algebraic problems involving only the MMAs.
-In this way, MMAs are known to control all the geometry but it is conjectured by Donovan--Wemyss \cite[1.3]{rigidequiv} that the same is true when we pass to the stable endomorphism algebra $\uEnd_R(M)$, known as the contraction algebra.
-This motivates close inspection of the derived autoequivalence groups of contraction algebras to identify whether they retain any information about the flop functors and the symmetries arising from them.
-In fact, much more is true.
+In this way, MMAs are known to control all the geometry but it is conjectured by Donovan--Wemyss \cite[1.3]{rigidequiv} that the same is true when we pass to the stable endomorphism algebra $\uEnd_R(M)$, known as the \emph{contraction algebra}.
+This motivates the goal of this paper which is to fully understand the derived equivalences between the contraction algebras of all minimal models of $\Spec R$.
+As well as being interesting algebraically, this will show the contraction algebras retain information about the corresponding flop functors.